- 2nd Half

 Premier League – Follow the Football match between Sunderland and Liverpool live with Eurosport.
 The match starts at 15:00 on 2 January 2017.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Simon Grayson or Jürgen Klopp?
+Who will come out on top in the battle of the managers Robbie Stockdale or Jürgen Klopp?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Sunderland and Liverpool?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.